frictionlessdata/frictionless-ts/.github/PULL_REQUEST_TEMPLATE.md

 ---

-Provide a brief description of this change.
+Please provide a brief description of this change.